T

 shopping

-Pick up any last-minute souvenirs or gifts from local shops or markets.
+Pick up any last-minute souvenirs or gifts from local shops near your hotel.

 Chennai International Airport (MAA)